UsernameForGitHub21/BowlsApp/README.md

 I will continue to look for a solution.

 4:49
+I found a URL in the settings and removed the HTTP:// but this only broke my code.
-After reverting my chnage to how it previously was my code will not even build successfully, I suppose I will have to restart.
+After reverting my change to how it previously was my code will not even build successfully, I suppose I will have to restart.

-5:06
+5:10
+After rebuilding the project,
-By some stroke of luck I managed to figure out what the problem is, I think anyways, my previous solution was very close, I had to leave the url as was and deselect the SSL option from below it, now I am able to open my app and it is time to remake a controller.
+with some great luck I managed to figure out what the problem is, I think anyways, my previous solution was very close, I had to leave the url as was and deselect the SSL option from below it, now I am able to open my app and it is time to remake a controller.

-5:12
+5:14
-I've redone the first part of the controller and tested, I am able to reach both enpoints I've created.
+I've redone the first part of the controller and tested, I am able to reach both endpoints I've created.

-5:16
-I've ran and tested the second version.

 5:17
-I've tested and ran the final version of the controller.Now I can finally add the veiw.
+I've tested and ran the final version of the controller.
+Now I can finally add the veiw.

-Part 3: Adding the view

 5:19
 I've changed the Index method to return view.